KingImereda/ABC-Telecom-Churn-Analysis-Retention-Project/README.md

 ## Model Deployment And Predictions
-- Registered model is apply to new customer for prediction.
+- Registered model is applied to new customers table for prediction.

 ## Project Benefits And Costs